-The Sociology Department is one of the most productive departments in the country for generating new scholarly investigations in population and health, development and environment, and political and cultural sociology.
+The Sociology & Criminology Department is one of the most productive departments in the country for generating new scholarly investigations in Environmental Sociology, Political Sociology, Sociology of Race and Ethnicity, Sociology of Development, Sociology of Gender, Sociology of Health, Population Studies and Criminology.

 Undergraduate Programs